xibosignage/xibo-manual/source/en/layouts.md

 Layouts that are saved in Folders will inherit the View, Edit, Delete **Share** options that have been applied to the destination Folder for User/User Group access!
 {/tip}

-- Click on the **Select Folder** button and expand to select the Folder to save in.
+- Click on the **Select Folder** button and expand to select a Folder to save in.

 ![Select Folder Layouts](img/v3_layouts_folder.png)

-The selected folder file path will be shown next to the Folder field on the form.

-Users can also right click a folder to create a new folder to save in and access further options:
+Users can also right click a Folder to access further options:

 ![Folder Options](img/v3_layouts_folder_options.png)

 {tip}
 Available options are based on enabled [Feature and Sharing](users_features_and_sharing.html) options for a User/User Group.
 {/tip}

+- The selected folder file path will be shown next to the Folder field on the form

 {nonwhite}
 Further information for Administrators regarding Folder access and set-up can be found [here](https://xibo.org.uk/docs/setup/folders-administration)